Technigo/project-portfolio/README.md

 # Technigo - React Portfolio Project

 Week 8 of Technigo boot camp: building my own portfolio website using API and React hooks.
 Got a design to follow.
 Accessibility has been taken into thought.
+Cross browser test.

 ### Info and Problem-solving